pop-team/pop-java/docs/applications-development.rst

 compiler just need to pass a pointer to the exception from the place where it is thrown to the place where it is caught.
-However, in distributed environments where each component is executed in a separated memory address space (and eventually data are represented differently due to heterogeneity), the propagation of exception back to a remote component is complex.
+However, in distributed environments where each component is executed in a separated memory address space (and the data is represented differently due to heterogeneity), the propagation of exception back to a remote component is complex.

 .. _fig-exception: